Migration Guide: Adopt the Bluetooth SIG Standards Library¶

 # Your existing connection/read logic

-char_data = self._read_characteristic(self._temp_uuid)
+char_data = self._read_characteristic(str(self._temp.uuid))

-self._attr_native_value = result.value
+self._attr_native_value = value

-self._attr_native_unit_of_measurement = result.unit
+self._attr_native_unit_of_measurement = self._temp.unit

 SimplePyBLE Pattern¶